LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 declared via implemented protocols, imported categories, or ancestor objects :term:`protected predicates <protected predicate>` or to make all public and protected predicates
-:term:`private predicates <private predicate>` we prefix the entity's name with the corresponding keyword.
+:term:`private predicates <private predicate>`, we prefix the entity's name with the corresponding keyword.
 For example:

 ::